 Despite ongoing efforts to improve test scores, attendance, retention, and graduation rates in Detroit schools, the system continues to report some of the lowest results in the nation.
 In fact, in April 2018, Detroit schools reported the lowest results on the National Assessment of Educational Progress.
-An article in the Detroit Free Press highlighted just some of the troubling results of the 2018 National Assessment of Educational Progress.
-This year, the assessment found that at the fourth-grade level, only 4% of Detroit students scored at or above proficient in math while 36% statewide scored at or above proficient.
-The results in reading were nearly as low with only 5% of Detroit’s fourth-grade students scoring at or above proficient, compared to 32% statewide.
-At the eighth grade level, 5% of Detroit students scored at or above proficient in math, compared with 31% statewide, and only 7% met proficiency levels in reading, compared to 34% statewide.
+An article in the Detroit Free Press draws attention to just some of the results of the 2018 National Assessment of Educational Progress.
+In 2018, at the fourth-grade level, a mere 4% of students were at or above proficient in math while 36% statewide scored at or above proficient.
+The results in reading were also lower than average, with only 5% of Detroit’s fourth-graders achieving an at or above proficient score, compared to 32% statewide.
+Among eighth graders, 5% of Detroit students scored at or above proficient in math, compared with over 30% statewide.
+In addition, just 7% met proficiency levels in reading while the statewide average was 34%.

 While music education may not appear to be a direct remedy for lower-than-average levels of proficiency in math and reading, as emphasized in Coursera’s article on their innovative partnership with the Making It Happen Foundation, “Students who participate in the arts are more likely to be proficient in reading, writing, math, and develop skills that equate to more than just expressing creativity.”